Julia Rivard

 Julia (Rivard) Dexter (born September 17, 1976) is a Canadian sprint canoer who competed in the late 1990s and early 2000s.
 Rivard and her teammates finished ninth in the K-4 500 m event at the 2000 Summer Olympics in Sydney.
-She has since become an entrepreneur in Halifax, Nova Scotia, and has held a number of positions in Canadian Olympic sport, Government Stewardship and in the Arts and Culture community.
+She has since become an entrepreneur in Halifax, Nova Scotia, and has held several positions in Canadian Olympic sports, Government Stewardship and the Arts and Culture community.

 Sporting career

 Born and raised in North Bay, Ontario, Rivard was a successful multisport athlete, especially as an alpine skier and swimmer.
 At one time she was ranked in the top ten in Canada in the 200m backstroke and 800m freestyle.
 She started her canoe-kayak career at the relatively late age of 19.
 She moved to Dartmouth, Nova Scotia shortly afterward to pursue her training.
 She was a member of the Canadian national kayak team for three years.

 Rivard's career highlights include a fourth-place finish in women's K-4 500m at the 1998 World Championships in Szeged, Hungary.
-In the 2000 World Cup events, she and her teammates won a pair of bronze medals, and also had a fourth- and a sixth-place finish.
+At the same World Championships Rivard was a part of the women's team that won top women's team in the world.
+In the 2000 World Cup events, she and her teammates won a pair of bronze medals, and also had a fourth- and sixth-place finish.
 Her competitive career concluded with a ninth-place finish in the K-4 500 m event at the 2000 Summer Olympics in Sydney.

-Rivard is a member of the North Bay Sports Hall of Fame and the 2000 North Bay Female Athlete of the year.
+Rivard is a member of the North Bay Sports Hall of Fame and the 2000 North Bay Female Athlete of the Year.
+In 2025, Rivard was recognized among the Top 100 Athletes in the last 100 years as a part of the 100th anniversary of the North Bay Hall of Fame.

 Education

 While still a national team athlete, Rivard completed a Bachelor of Recreation Administration degree at Dalhousie University in 2000.
 In 2003, she completed her Bachelor of Graphic Design at the Nova Scotia College of Art and Design (NSCAD University).
-She continues to pursue education in the field of communication with a specific interest in Semiotics and its application in international relations.
+She continues to pursue education in the field of communication with a specific interest in Semiotics and its application in learning.

+In 2023, Rivard completed her ICD.D Designation from the Rotman School of Management, the graduate business school at the University of Toronto.
+The ICD.D Designation is a Canadian professional certification for experienced board directors, granted by the Institute of Corporate Directors (ICD) to those who complete the Directors Education Program (DEP) and pass an examination.
+It signifies a lifelong commitment to boardroom excellence, a desire to stay current with best practices, and the ability to be a more effective director.